Academy of Gondishapur: Modern Gondeshapur

-Soon after the founding of the modern school of Jondishapur, Tal'at Basari was appointed vice chancellor of the university, the first woman to reach such a post in any university in Iran.
+Talat Basari was appointed vice chancellor of the university, the first woman to reach such a post in any Iranian university.

 Under the Pahlavi dynasty, the heritage of Gondeshapur was memorialized by the founding of the Jondishapur University and its twin institution Jondishapur University of Medical Sciences, near the city of Ahvaz in 1955.

 The latter-day Jondishapur University of Medical Sciences was founded and named after its Sassanid predecessor, by its founder and first Chancellor, Dr. Mohammad Kar, Father of Cyrus Kar, in Ahvaz in 1959.

-Jondishapur University was renamed to Shahid Chamran University of Ahvaz in 1981 in honor of Mostafa Chamran.

-It has been renamed again as Ahvaz Jundishapur University of Medical Sciences recently.

-The first woman to be appointed as vice-chancellor in a university in Iran, Dr. Tal'at Basari, was appointed at this university in the mid-1960s, and starting 1968, plans for the modern campus were designed by famed architect Kamran Diba.
+The first woman to be appointed as vice-chancellor in a university in Iran, Dr. Tal'at Basari, was appointed at this university in the mid-1960s, and starting 1968, plans for the modern campus were designed by architect Kamran Diba.

-Ancient Gondeshapur is also slated for an archaeological investigation.
-Experts from the Archaeological Research Center of Iran's Cultural Heritage Organization and the Oriental Institute of the University of Chicago plan to start excavations in early 2006.
+Ancient Gondeshapur was also slated for an archaeological investigation.
+Experts from the Archaeological Research Center of Iran's Cultural Heritage Organization and the Oriental Institute of the University of Chicago planned to start excavations in early 2006.